alex-shnayder/playground/README.md

 ### Braces

-Brace expansion is a feature of Bash that makes it easy to generate a list of strings from a single source pattern.
+Brace expansion is a feature of Bash that generates a list of strings from a single source pattern.
 In the pattern, parts that should differ between the strings are put in curly braces, and the rest is left intact.
 For example, `src/{foo,bar}/baz` would be expanded to two strings, `src/foo/baz` and `src/bar/baz`.

 Pattern     | Matches                       | Description
 ----------- | ------------------------------| -----------
 `{bar,baz}` | `bar`,&nbsp;`baz`             | Matches one of the subpatterns
 `{1..5}`    | 1,&nbsp2,&nbsp3,&nbsp4,&nbsp5 | Matches any number from the range

 This feature is similar to extglobs, but they work differently.
-Extglobs are converted to RegExp parens (`@(bar|baz)` → `(bar|baz)`) while braces expand a single pattern into an array of patterns, so `outmatch('foo/{bar,baz}')` becomes `outmatch(['foo/bar', 'foo/baz'])`.
+Extglobs are converted to RegExp groups (`@(bar|baz)` → `(bar|baz)`) while braces expand a single pattern into an array of patterns, so `outmatch('foo/{bar,baz}')` becomes `outmatch(['foo/bar', 'foo/baz'])`.

 Braces are processed _before anything else_, so, unlike extglobs, they work even with subpatterns that contain separators: